singh-man/books/crackingTheCoding/16_moderate.md

 AND
-intersection is within line segment 1 (x and y coordinates) AND intersection is within line segment 2 and y coordinates)
+intersection is within line segment 1 (x and y coordinates) AND intersection is within line segment 2 (x and y coordinates)
 ```
 What if the two segments represent the same infinite line?
 In this case, we have to ensure that some portion of their segments  overlap.
 If we order the line segments by their x locations (start is before end, point 1  is before point 2), then an intersection occurs only if: